 The former co-owner of Full Tilt, this celebrity is a business owner who earns through various means.
 This high stakes gambler wins millions of dollars routinely through tournaments and cash games.

 According to the tracking of HighStakesDB based on the hands played, Phil Ivey is the top on their list of big poker winners.
-Phil Ivey Net Worth is $110-$150 Million.
+Phil Ivey Net Worth is $90 to $100 Million as of 2018.
 Till date, Phil has earned more than $19,500,000 in live tournaments.

 Phil Ivey’s real net worth would also need his equity in homes, cars and business interests included.
 For example, Ivey owns a home in Cabo Mexico and one on the golf course in Las Vegas.
 As per some resources, he also owns a Mercedes McLaren and two Rolls Royce ‘Phantoms’.

 Moreover, the worth of Ivey’s portfolio, business interests, cars and real estate is unknown.
 We also don’t know how much he collects from Chinese billionaires in Macau each year.
 If he dominates the Macau game completely, his present net worth would be a lot higher.

 Phil Ivey, when playing on FullTiltPoker.com under his original name, made a profit of $19,242,744.
 His new name after the re-launch of the site is ‘Polarizing’ and he has since lost $6 million .
 However, his net online profit as recorded comes out to be more than $13 million.
 Apart from the poker room, Ivey is noticed visiting other parts of the casino occasionally.
 Ivey admits the love for sports betting and the large monetary wins and losses have been documented.